 The first slow juicers invented were horizontal juicers and had been a hit when they were first sold in the market for the quality of juice and high yield, ease of use and washing-up.
 They are called horizontal slow juicers because the gear/auger/screw is placed horizontally in the juicer.

->

-> I like horizontal slow juicers for a few reasons:
+We like horizontal slow juicers for a few reasons:

->

-> - They are also multi-purpose food processors
+- They are also multi-purpose food processors

 - They juice leafy vegetables better and dryer